Humidity is a key part in what makes a terrarium such a valuable horticultural tool.

 For those who love a technical solution, there are fully automated terrarium temperature and humidity controllers on the market.

-When combined with a mister and a fan, the Zoo Med HygroTherm is capable of regulating most terrarium conditions.
+For example, when combined with a mister and a fan, the REPTI ZOO EZ Smart Thermo-Hygrostat Timer Controller seems to be capable of regulating most terrarium conditions.

 It’s probably overkill for most plant terrariums, but for vivariums with animals or large plant terrariums that need significant regulation then I can see the benefit.
 I guess it gives you peace of mind too.